-Carolyn Hirst, IJB Chair.
+Val de Souza, IJB Chair.

 Responsibilities of the Chief Finance Officer

 The chief finance officer is responsible for the preparation of the IJB's Annual Accounts in accordance with proper practices as required by legislation and as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom (the Accounting Code).